 A federal grand jury indicted a Democratic State Senator in Michigan with conspiracy and theft crimes.

-The Department of Justice reported:
+The Department of Justice announced:

 Charged was Bertram Johnson, Jr., 43, of Highland Park, Michigan